How to style oversized t-shirts – these seven outfit formulas will help you perfectly elevate your favourite tees

-No capsule wardrobe is complete without a collection of oversized t-shirts, but they don't just have to be reserved for lazy days at home or sweaty gym sessions.
-One of the easiest items to dress up or down for every season, this style essential has endless styling possibilities.
-From cropped boxy fits to longer tunic shapes, how oversized you go is up to you.
+A summer capsule wardrobe is not complete without a collection of oversized t-shirts, but they don't just have to be reserved for lazy days at home or sweaty gym sessions, and they make for the perfect staple when considering what to wear in the heat.
+An oversized t-shirt is one of the easiest items to dress up or down with endless styling possibilities.
+From layering underneath sleek tailored blazers for evenings out to pairing with breathable high-street linen every day.

-Pair with relaxed fabrics like jersey and denim for off-duty days, or elevate your look with pieces like luxe leather pants, silk slip skirts, and a strappy heel for more formal occasions.
-For a more in depth guide on how to style oversized t-shirts, you can't go wrong with these foolproof outfit formulas that will reframe how you view this slouchy wardrobe basic.
+Team with relaxed fabrics like jersey and denim for off-duty days, or elevate your look with pieces like silk slip skirts and heeled mules for more formal occasions.
+For a more in-depth guide on how to style oversized t-shirts, you can't go wrong with these foolproof outfit formulas that will reframe how you view this slouchy wardrobe basic.

 1. How to style oversized t-shirts with a blazer